 She didn’t spot him.
 It was he who saw her, the moment she stopped in the open gate.
 He saw her looking around, trying to find him, bending under the weight of her luggage.
 She didn’t even notice him when he was already walking toward her, pushing his way through the crowd.
 Only when he stood right next to her and laid a hand on her arm did she look at him in surprise and horror.
 She couldn’t believe she hadn’t noticed him approaching, or that she hadn’t sensed his presence.

 He hugged her tight, and she burst into tears.

 “It’s all right now.”
 He stroked her cheek.
 “We’re going home, you can rest.”

-This is an excerpt from “All Lara’s Wars” by Wojciech Jagielski, to be published in the US by Seven Stories Press on 13th October 2020.
+This is an excerpt from “All Lara’s Wars” by Wojciech Jagielski, published in the US by Seven Stories Press in 2020.
 Translated from the Polish by Antonia Lloyd-Jones.

 A high five for “Przekrój”?
 Or maybe a ten?
 By supporting PRZEKRÓJ Foundation, you support humour, reliability and charm.